Master of Science Degree

 - All other master’s degree students have three years beginning with the first quarter of enrollment.

 These time limits are based on calendar years, not registration quarters.
 Leave of absences do not extend or expedite the expiration of the program authorization.

 Review your situation with your advisor as soon as you realize that you may be unable to complete the requirements of your program of study within the prescribed time limits.
 If it is agreed that more time will be required, you must submit an Application for Extension of Candidacy or Master’s Program before your program authorization expires.
 This form may be used to extend the time limits for completion of your master’s degree program for up to one year.
 Extensions require a review of your academic progress and advisor approval.

 After obtaining your advisor’s signature, submit ALL forms to the department’s office of student services.

 Post-MS Study at Stanford

-Submit the completed form to the department office.
+Submit the completed form to the CEE Student Services office (Y2E2 Bldg, Room 314).
 If you have not specified a faculty person with whom you wish to study, your application will be forwarded to appropriate faculty members for evaluation and you will be notified by mail of their decision.
-If admitted, you must be sure to file a Graduate Program Authorization Petition so that a new degree program is activated in your university record.
+If admitted, you must be sure to logon to Axess and submit a Graduate Program Authorization Petition so that a new degree program is activated in your university record.